-The definition of ‘mental disorder’ specifically includes intermittent disorders.
-This reflects an allowance for a fluctuating intensity of the phenomena characterising an abnormal state of mind.
+The definition of ‘mental disorder’ specifically includes intermittent disorders, to allow for a fluctuating intensity of the phenomena characterising an abnormal state of mind.
 Remission and relapse of phenomena may occur during the course of a person’s recovery.
+In order to meet the definition of mental disorder, however, a causative link between abnormality of mind and the second limb of the definition must be established (Review Tribunal case 17/059).

-There is no requirement that the phenomena on which the finding of mental disorder is based must necessarily be present at the time of examination, or at the time that the application is made.
-There are times when it may be appropriate to continue or even initiate compulsory treatment during a period of remission.
-Compulsory treatment may be appropriate in some cases for a person who appears to currently be well if the person has previously demonstrated:
+There is no requirement that the phenomena on which the mental disorder is based must necessarily be present at the time of examination, or at the time that the application is made.
+Compulsory treatment may be appropriate to continue or even initiate in cases where a person appears to currently be well if the person has previously demonstrated:

 repeated or prolonged episodes of illness